Governor of New York

-The governor of New York is the head of government of the U.S. state of New York.
+The governor of New York is the head of state and head of government of the U.S. state of New York.
 The governor is the head of the executive branch of New York's state government and the commander-in-chief of the state's military forces.
 The governor has a duty to enforce state laws and the power to either approve or veto bills passed by the New York Legislature, to convene the legislature and grant pardons, except in cases of impeachment and treason.
 The governor of New York is the highest paid governor in the country.

 The current governor is Kathy Hochul, a member of the Democratic Party who took office on August 24, 2021, following the resignation of Andrew Cuomo.
 She was elected to a full term in 2022.

 History

 The position of governor in New York dates back to the British takeover of New Amsterdam, when the position replaced the former Dutch offices of director or director-general.

 The New York State Constitution, section XVII originates the role, reading: "And this convention doth further, in the name and by the authority of the good people of this State, ordain, determine, and declare that the supreme executive power and authority of this State shall be vested in a governor; and that statedly, once in every three years, and as often as the seat of government shall become vacant, a wise and descreet freeholder of this State shall be, by ballot, elected governor..."